pretenzo/PVDToolsMac/README.md

 # PVDTools

 This is a collection of tools to decode VideoNow PVD discs.
 This version has been ported to decode VideoNow PVD discs on Macs using the command line.
 The program expects a VideoNow-formatted disc image in (.bin/.cue) format.
-Although it theoretically works on B&W/VideoNowXP discs as well, they haven't been tested.
+Although it theoretically works on B&W/VideoNowXP discs as well, they haven't been tested on the Mac version.
 The tool currently decodes the Video files to a collection of .ppm video frame files and the corresponding WAV file.
 A future implementation will pair this tool with ffmpeg to properly encode the outputted files to one final video that's easily watchable.

 Original binary and source code is [here](https://sourceforge.net/projects/pvdtools/)
 Technical documentation about black & white disc is [here](https://web.archive.org/web/20161026023116/http://pvdtools.sourceforge.net:80/format.txt)